The Myers-Briggs Type Indicator (MBTI) personality types have been used by organizations for 70 years. So why are we still using it?

 We're all wonderful creatures of habit.
 Think of your daily routines, and as much as we'd protest that we don't allow habit to influence business decisions, it does.

-Every leader intends to make professional decisions based on factual information, supportive data and integrity.
-But the human mind is a fascinating place, and no matter who you are, we’re all inclined to follow “tried and tested” methods when things have always been done that way.
+Every leader intends to make professional decisions based on factual information, supportive data, and integrity.
+But the human mind is a fascinating place, and no matter who you are, we tend to follow “tried and tested” methods when things have always been done that way.
 Also, when pushed for time, we’ll settle for what’s familiar; sometimes without question.

 Only in the face of a crisis or challenge will we move beyond our comfort zone and look for other options.
 And by that time we’ve probably already identified risk or damage.

 Therein lies the danger!
 The business environment and the science of psychology have come a long way since WW2.
-Countless studies and analyses have shown that the test is flawed, leaving Myers Briggs debunked time and again.
+Countless studies and analyses have shown that the personality test is flawed, leaving Myers-Briggs debunked time and again.

 Have you considered whether the workplace has outgrown personality tests?

 Wikipedia tells us that it’s “a pseudoscientific introspective self-report questionnaire indicating differing psychological preferences in how people receive the world and make decisions.”

 Pseudoscience is defined as consisting of “statements, beliefs, or practices that are claimed to be both scientific and factual but are incompatible with the scientific method.”